 - What’s changed about the sales process for EdTech in these times?

 - How can I continue to support my existing customers?

 We wanted to uncover the biggest challenges EdTech companies are facing in this crisis, and how they're mastering them.
-That's why we spoke with 5 EdTech companies who are using Close CRM to successfully sell through this crisis.
+That's why we spoke with 5 EdTech companies who are using Close CRM to successfully sell educational products and services through this crisis.

 Keep reading to get a first-hand view of the current situation of EdTech sales, as well as expert strategies to help you succeed in spite of the crisis.